geops/website/content/blog/redis-psub-multiplexer/index.de.md

 ---
-title: Using Redis Subscriptions Efficiently in Python
+title: Using Redis Subscriptions efficiently in Python
 summary: Inspired by the websockets broadcast feature we built a subscription multiplexer for redis subscriptions to subscribe to Redis channels and patterns once for all relevant clients.